-People ordering raspberry ultra drops never got them.
+Then people ordering raspberry ultra drops never got them.
 Others had their credit cards charged for multiple, unrequested products.

 The company soon disappeared.
 Another internet diet scam.

 So which shadowy source are we to believe?
 The scammers?
 Or the reviewers of the scammers?
-Are the scammers scamming the scammers?

 That’s life on the Net.
 But what’s up with the BBC?

 A recent headline on BBC News was endearingly eye-catching.
 It declared “Seaweed May Be Key to Weight Loss.”

 The story?
 “Scientists at Newcastle University said a compound found in common seaweed would stop the body absorbing fat.”

 The “miracle” ingredient—alginate.
 An extract of sea kelp.

 What were the exciting results?
 First, alginate was added to bread.
 According to Professor Jeff Pearson, the “initial taste tests have been extremely encouraging.”